-Diabetes can feel overwhelming.
-It helps to have a team on your side.
-Here’s a rundown of the experts you need to visit at least once a year to make sure you’re on track with taking great care of your diabetes.
+These are the five most important check-ups you need to schedule every year to make sure you’re on track with taking great care of your diabetes:

 Does this list seem overwhelming?
 Don’t worry, you’ve got all year to spread out your appointments.
-Consider making just one phone call a day until you’ve scheduled all your health care visits.
-If you need a handy guide to hang on your fridge and help you keep track of your progress, you can get one here.
 You’ll be well on your way to staying well in no time at all.